gambiTarun/Health-Bot-using-LLama-2/README.md

 - **Sentence Transformer Embeddings (All MiniLM v6)**:
 SentenceTransformers is a Python framework for state-of-the-art sentence, text and image embeddings.
 - **Vector Store Options**:
 Vector databases with LLMs can handle large-scale, high-dimensional data, enabling more nuanced, context-aware, and efficient natural language understanding applications.
+Following open-source frameworks are available to process vector databases:
     - **Chroma DB**
     - **Faiss CPU**
     - **Qdrant**